State Business Taxes (Not Just Income Taxes)

 |wcginc.com/1307||New York City|

-Major New York tax reform was passed in April 2015 which aligned taxation between New York City and New York State.
-NYC was like Rome, and was off in the weeds as compared to New York State.
-Regardless, New York City S Corp tax rate is 8.85%.
+New York City S Corp tax rate is 8.85%.
 Tennessee is 6.5%.
 Texas is about 1% on gross receipts exceeding $1 million.
 Washington DC has a tax it imposes on S corporations, but tax is exempt if over 80% of the revenue is from personal service.
+All kinds of rules!

 Do you want more wrinkles?
 Here you go- California (we just love to pick on them) has a unique rule to their franchise tax.
 As a garden-variety LLC, you are taxed on gross receipts in addition to the $800 franchise tax.
 For example, you could have $1,000,000 in gross receipts and $1,000,000 in expenses.
 Your franchise tax would be $800 + $6,000 (for the 2020 tax year) although you do not have any net income.
 Yuck.